SAP-samples/cloud-sfsf-benefits-ext/README.md

 Before you proceed with the rest of this tutorial, be sure you have access to:
 * SAP SuccessFactors test company - you need Administrator permissions for SAP SuccessFactors
 * SAP SuccessFactors provisioning
-* SAP Cloud Platform subaccount in the Neo environment. **Note that SAP Cloud Platform _Trial is not supported_ by the extension scenario.**
+* SAP Business Technology Platform subaccount in the Neo environment. **Note that SAP Business Technology Platform _Trial is not supported_ by the extension scenario.**

 ## Development environment requirements